 Smart meters and connectivity

 A smart meter is one of the most important devices among all the energy assets.
 It records and communicates energy consumption data to utilities for monitoring and other use cases, such as billing and demand response.
-Based on the meter type, it can connect to IoT Central either using gateways or other intermediate devices or systems, such edge devices and head-end systems.
-Build IoT Central device bridge to connect devices, which can't be connected directly.
-The IoT Central device bridge is an open-source solution and you can find the complete details here.
+Typically, a meter uses a gateway or bridge to connect to an IoT Central application.
+To learn more about bridges, see Use the IoT Central device bridge to connect other IoT clouds to IoT Central.

 IoT Central platform